flarecentury/Auto-MLP/README.md

 If you use this code in your research, please cite our work:

-> Self-Reinforcing AI Agents Accelerate Active Learning ML Potential-Driven Aluminum Nanoparticle Combustion Simulations
+> AI Agents Reveal the “Oxide Gatekeeper” in Aluminum Nanoparticle Oxidation
 >
 > **Authors:**
 > - **Yiming Lu**